 - Tests can’t work for Chrome/IE/Firefox since 2016 Spring due to browser drivers were out of date, needing effort to fix it.

 - Checking log on Geneva system is not so friendly.

 - More technical debts concern for such an old project.

-Since legacy solution had been rejected, one of my teammates YL surveyed another sophisticated solution named Dynatrace and created a basic run experiment test for all regions.
+Since legacy solution had been rejected, one of my teammates Yongliang surveyed another sophisticated solution named Dynatrace and created a basic run experiment test for all regions.
 Dynatrace is a no-code platform and can create test case easily by recording user operations on the target website after installing its Chrome extension.
 It’s also easy to integrate with IcM system due to a custom Dynatrace service already exists internally.

 Sounds perfect right?
 But nothing is perfect.
 The same test in just one region couldn’t pass while in other regions were ok, layout and DOM elements were all the same except different URLs, and of course we could pass the test manually.
-It took YL and me 2 days to find what’s the matter, and finally we gave up 😭.
+It took Yongliang and me 2 days to find what’s the matter, and finally we gave up 😭.